Major League Baseball rivalries: Houston Astros vs. Los Angeles Dodgers

 The series between the Houston Astros and the Los Angeles Dodgers started as a divisional matchup, but hostility waned following Houston's move from the NL West to the NL Central in 1994, and later move to the American League in 2013.
 In 2017, the two teams played one another in the 2017 World Series in which the Astros won the championship in 7 games.
 The rivalry re-intensified after the Astros' sign stealing scandal, in which it was revealed the team had utilized a complex system to steal pitch signs during the 2017 season, which culminated with them winning the World Series.
 As a result of the scandal, hostility grew immensely between the two teams and their fans.
 The 2017 World Series was also the start of an era defined by these two franchises.
-All but one World Series from 2017 through 2025 featured either the Astros or Dodgers, with both teams making four appearances each.
-In the same period, the Astros won the 2022 World Series, while the Dodgers won in 2020, 2024 and 2025.
+All but one World Series from 2017 through 2025 featured either the Astros or Dodgers, with the Astros making four appearances and the Dodgers appearing in five.
+In the same period, the Astros won the 2022 World Series and the aforementioned 2017, while the Dodgers won in 2020, 2024 and 2025.